 All nominated staff will be provided awareness training on the school’s policy for supporting children with medical conditions which will include what their role is in implementing the policy.
 This training will be carried out annually unless specific needs arise.

-The awareness training will be provided to staff by FLC Staff, school nurse or relevant health care professionals.
+The awareness training will be provided to staff by the Head of Student Support, school nurse or relevant health care professionals.

 We will retain evidence that staff have been provided the relevant awareness training on the policy by holding attendance registers, through INSET training plans/schedules, certificates.

 Where required we will work with the relevant healthcare professionals to identify and agree the type and level of training required and identify where the training can be obtained from.
 This will include ensuring that the training is sufficient to ensure staff are competent and confidence in their ability to support children with medical conditions.
 The training will include preventative and emergency measures so that staff can recognise and act quickly when a problem occurs and therefore allow them to fulfil the requirements set out in the individual healthcare plan.